What is Little Big Dance?

 Xenia has carried out research and development for the piece with children in nurseries and early years settings in all four Little Big Dance partner locations, including Dance East (Ipswich), Yorkshire Dance (Leeds), Take Art (Somerset) & South East Dance (Brighton).

 She will use this research to create the piece at The Dance Space, before sharing it with programmers, producers and venue bookers later this year, and taking it on a national tour from Autumn 2023.

 Little Big Dance is changing the face of dance performances for very young audiences, while empowering dance artists and choreographers to push and challenge their practice in new ways.

 Cycle One has seen two beautiful and very different dance works being produced and seen by thousands of people to date.
 Both pieces are based on original ideas, with children’s voices at the heart, and are the result of robust research and development into how children under five develop and what they need and want to really connect with movement-based shows.Cath James, Artistic Director South East Dance, Lead Partner of Little Big Dance

 Find out more about Little Big Dance

-To find out more about Little Big Dance and the next steps for the project please visit southeastdance.org.uk
+To find out more about Little Big Dance and the project please visit southeastdance.org.uk